omeka/omeka-s-enduser/docs/modules/scripto/scriptoPublicView.md

 ![edit media](../../modules/modulesfiles/scripto_editmedia.png)

-Just above the mediawiki workspace is a field where users are encouraged to summarize their changes.
+Just above the MediaWiki workspace is a field where users are encouraged to summarize their changes.

 The editing workspace has a formatting toolbar which adds MediaWiki markup to the text (it does not change the appearance of the text in the workspace).
 Any formatting will be applied to the HTML view of the text after changes are saved.